 Capital markets dislocations extended into the auction rate note market in early 2008 with failed auctions spanning multiple issuers and asset classes.
 We have \$1.175 billion of AAA rated and \$150 million of AA rated auction rate securities outstanding linked to seasoned student loan securitizations that reset every 28 days.
-Failed note auctions result in the Company paying an average rate of LIBOR plus 1.5% on the AAA rated securities and LIBOR plus 2.5% on the AA rated securities.
+Failed note auctions result in the Company paying an average rate of LIBOR plus 1.5% on the AAA rated securities.